 The highest priority highway project is the ongoing full depth roadway total reconstruction of the east/west Turnpike Mainline and Northeast Extension.
 This work includes the reconstruction and widening of the roadway, the widening of the median, and the replacement of both mainline and overhead bridges.
-To date, approximately 87 miles of total reconstruction has been completed and approximately 21 miles are currently in construction.
-Total reconstruction projects from Milepost 31 to Milepost 38, from Milepost 199 to Milepost 202, from Milepost 215 to Milepost 220 and from the Mid-County Interchange (Milepost A-20) to Milepost A-26 are under construction.
-Currently, approximately 109 miles are in design with design expected to commence on another 40 miles by the end of calendar year 2012.
-The Commission currently plans to spend approximately \$3.3 billion on total reconstruction projects and approximately \$1.2 billion on various bridge and tunnel projects over the next ten years.
+To date, approximately 102 miles of total reconstruction has been completed and approximately 8 miles are currently in construction.
+Total reconstruction projects from Milepost 199 to Milepost 202, and from the Mid-County Interchange (Milepost A-20) to Milepost A-26 are under construction.
+The Milepost 206 to Milepost 210 project will be bid in March 2013.
+Currently, approximately 134 miles are in design with design expected to commence on another 20 miles by the end of calendar year 2013.
+The Commission currently plans to spend approximately \$3.2 billion on total reconstruction projects and approximately \$953 million on various bridge and tunnel projects over the next ten years.